 Do you need to edit the post Slug?

-Nowadays, search engines, and especially, Google, are smart enough to understand any URL structure and rank it in the appropriate place.
+We are in 2015, search engines, and especially, Google are smart enough to understand any URL structure and rank it in the appropriate place.

 People used slugs to remove some words from their URLs to make them understandable by search engines, but, not by people, and that’s the problem.
 I prefer to create the good URL for both, and not for one of them only.